 If you want the very best training out there in Information Science you simply can't do better than Columbia University in the City of New York.
 Students who complete this degree state that they receive average early career wages of is and mid-career wages of $95,742.
 Based in New York, New York, this university is right for individuals who blossom in an urban setting.

 It's hard to find a better school than George Washington University if you want to pursue Information Science as a major.
-Students who graduate from the IS program earn around $55,726 for their early career and $89,749 in their mid career.
+Graduates from the Information Science degree program at George Washington University make 24.7% above the typical college grad in this field.
 With more than 20,000 students, George Washington University is one of the largest schools in the nation.

 Rutgers University - New Brunswick is a great choice for individuals interested in an Information Science major.
 Soon after graduation, IS students generally make about $52,844 in their early careers.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.